Writing Jazz Songs

-That’s what I do: I write the lyrics for jazz songs.
+Writing Jazz songs.
+It’s what I do: Specifically, I write the lyrics for jazz songs.

 This is the story of one of them.